Junie Help

 Brave mode

-You can authorize Junie CLI to execute all potentially sensitive actions without user approval by enabling brave mode with the Ctrl+B shortcut.
+You can authorize Junie CLI to execute all potentially sensitive actions without user approval by enabling brave mode with the /brave slash command or the Ctrl+B shortcut.

 Brave mode on